dantullis/markdown-presentation-starter/public/presentation.md

 To see any notes associated with this slide press the `p` key to enter `Presentation Mode`.

-Note: Ensure you started via `npm run presentation` and all _Chrome web browsers are closed_.
+Note: Ensure you started via `npm run presentation` and all _default web browsers are closed_.

 To create notes type three question marks followed by the note text:
 ```markdown